REWILDING

 While this idea was intriguing, unfortunately, wildflower mixes are only native to the country usually, not the region.
 While they would provide immediate gratification, the Friends of Fonticello Park would rather see this done with true native plants from our local ecosystems.
 We want to make this an educational space in the park, where community members can come to learn about local ecosystem plants, how they support wildlife and native pollinators, increase soil health, and contribute to cleaner waterways.
 Our hope is that we may even be able to support seed sharing for folks to plant in their own yard gardens.

-POLLINATOR GARDENS
+POLLINATOR GARDEN

 In 2006, a group of neighbors did a little “gorilla gardening” in the park.
 They installed bench planters and a variety of ornamental plants on the Perry side of the park on a roundabout in the park and around the sign at the park entrance.
 Since that time, the pollinator garden in the park has been mowed and overgrown.
 The benches rotted and became a hazard.